Super simple steps to change your lifestyle

 Try to pick good quality food

-Don’t buy ‘low fat’ ready meals when you can make a healthy meal yourself, made with real ingredients such as fresh veg and whole grains.
-Real food is better for your body and your mind.
+Avoid buying ‘low fat’ ready meals or pre-packaged food when you can.
+Cooking and preparing your own food is a great habit for your body and mind.
+When you can, make a healthy meal yourself, made with ingredients such as fresh vegetables and whole grains.
+Real, whole foods are better for your body and your mind overall.

-Start exercising regularly and eat healthily (if your plate’s heaped high make sure it’s a mountain of vegetables).
-Persuade a friend or family member to start exercising and eating healthily with you.
+Start exercising regularly and maybe persuade a friend or family member to start exercising and eating healthily with you.
 It’s a lot easier to stick to a new routine when you’ve got support.
-Try lots of different sports until you find one you enjoy – exercise shouldn’t mean punishment.
+Try lots of different types of exercise until you find one you actually enjoy – exercise shouldn’t be punishment.
 Bear in mind that exercise releases endorphins in the brain.
 Endorphins are our natural painkillers and they make us feel happy and relaxed.
 So if you find the right exercise, it really will make you happy.

-Avoid spending all day glued to the TV or computer.
-Everybody needs to get at least an hour of activity every day.
-That could be a walk, a game of footie, a swim, a jog, or cleaning the house.
+Try to work in getting outside and being active into your daily routine.
+It's recommended that everyone needs at least an hour of activity every day.
+That could be a walk to school or work, some yoga, a swim, a jog, or cleaning the house.

 Think about it

 Make sure you enjoy your food instead of eating because you’re bored or feeling down or angry.
-If you feel like eating when you’re not actually hungry, get active!
-Clean your room go for a walk or call a friend.
+If you feel like eating when you’re not actually hungry, do something else you need or want to do.
+Clean your room, go for a walk or call a friend.

 Prioritise your happiness

-Spend time with good friends and close family.
-Hanging out with people you're close to will help to boost your overall health and wellbeing.
+Spend time with the people who make you feel good.
+Hanging out with people you're close to and who support you will help to boost your overall health and wellbeing.

-If you’re worried about your weight, talk to your doctor about a healthy eating plan.
+And if you’re worried about your health and lifestyle, talk to your doctor about a healthy approach to changing your habits.